Home

 Denmark then should have taken the lead three minutes later following a corner, but with the goal at his mercy, the Dane blasted the ball well over the crossbar from close range.

-On 12 minutes the Faroe Islands made another superb move when Róaldur Jacobsen released Sørensen down the right and from an acute angle, Sørensen forced the goalkeeper to divert the ball around the near post for a corner.
+On 12 minutes the Faroe Islands made another superb move when Róaldur Jakobsen released Sørensen down the right and from an acute angle, Sørensen forced the goalkeeper to divert the ball around the near post for a corner.

 Moments later Heini Vatnsdal had powerful effort from long range which was straight on the goalkeeper, however.